-In this section, we discuss the experimental parameters related to the optimization of the dissolution, transfer and relax steps.
-In our previous study, the long duration of this process (time from the start of the dissolution to the start of the signal acquisition = 11.3 s) significantly reduced the sensitivity of 13C metabolite signals(Dey et al., 2020).
+In this section, we discuss the experimental parameters related to the optimization of the dissolution, transfer, and relax steps.
+In our previous study, the long duration of this process (time from the start of the dissolution to the start of the signal acquisition = 11.3 s) significantly reduced the sensitivity of 13C metabolite signals (Dey et al., 2020).
 Moreover, the dissolution step contributes most to the signal unrepeatability as it involves a manual step.
 Therefore, careful optimization of the dissolution is crucial to ensure the maximum and repeatable amount of hyperpolarization before signal acquisition.
-From a technical point of view, the dissolution process consists of three main events: i) flushing the pre-pressurized hot solvent to the sample cup for certain duration (termed as "flush", driven by the pressure difference between the pressure cooker and the sample space), ii) pushing (using Helium gas) the dissolved hyperpolarized sample for a fixed period of time (termed as "boost") through the sample transfer line to reach to the injector, iii) collecting the liquid and allowing to release the pushing Helium gas (termed as "relax" duration) before reaching the dissolved sample to connected NMR tube.
-The "relax" time ensures to fill the liquid at least up to the active rf coil length devoid of any microbubble, and to limit the residual motion of liquid that would impact the line shapes.
+From a technical point of view, the dissolution process consists of three main events: (i) flushing the pre-pressurized hot solvent to the sample cup for certain duration (termed "flush", driven by the pressure difference between the pressure cooker and the sample space), (ii) pushing (using helium gas) the dissolved hyperpolarized sample for a fixed period of time (termed "boost") through the sample transfer line to reach to the injector, and (iii) collecting the liquid and allowing the pushing helium gas to be released (termed "relax" duration) before the dissolved sample reaches the connected NMR tube.
+The relax time ensures the liquid is filled at least up to the active RF coil length devoid of any microbubble, and to limit the residual motion of liquid that would impact the line shapes.
 A longer delay has a favorable impact in the improvement of signal line shape and linewidth, however resulting in sensitivity losses due to the polarization decay which impacts differently depending on the relaxation of different 13C sites.
 The optimum value of the delay needs to be decided upon balancing the two opposing effects mentioned above to obtain better 13C signal sensitivity for the majority of metabolites.
 Also, this delay depends on the physical properties (viscosity, surface tension etc.) of each dissolution solvent.
-Note that the relax delays contain a fixed duration delay (0.1 s trigger) which is required to switch/trigger the automatic signal acquisition pulse sequence in liquid-state spectrometer.
+Note that the relax delays contain a fixed duration delay (0.1 s trigger), which is required to switch/trigger the automatic signal acquisition pulse sequence in a liquid-state spectrometer.

-The scheme indicating three different stages of dissolution process is shown with different color in Figure 1.
+The scheme indicating three different stages of dissolution process is shown with different colors in Fig. 1.
 There are several parameters involved in these three events which can be optimized to reduce the loss of polarization.
 We focused on the optimization of the following parameters:

-- 270 C.1 Dissolution solvent (choice of solvent, solvent volume, dissolution pressure, dissolution temperature) - C.2 Dissolution duration (duration of flushing, boosting and relaxing) - C.3 Sample transfer line (length and inner diameter)
+- 1. dissolution solvent (choice of solvent, solvent volume, dissolution pressure, dissolution temperature) (c.1) - 2. dissolution duration (duration of flushing, boosting, and relaxing) (c.2) - 3. sample transfer line (length and inner diameter) (c.3).

 It is important to note that all parameters listed above are correlated to each other.
 Therefore, we have focused on optimizing the combination of parameters instead of optimizing parameters one by one.
-Before presenting our attempts to find the best combination of parameters we introduce the influence of these parameters in the context of maximizing the available hyperpolarization in the liquid-state.
+Before presenting our attempts to find the best combination of parameters, we introduce the influence of these parameters in the context of maximizing the available hyperpolarization in the liquid state.